globus/searchable-files-demo/README.md

     ./searchable-files query "foo" --types=text,non-executable

-will find results which are both text files and not executable.
+will filter results to text files that are not executable.

-#### Testing Unauthenticated Queries
+#### Making Unauthenticated Queries

-By default, queries are made authenticated as the logged-in user.
-For comparison, the query command supports a `--no-auth` flag, which will make the query submitted unauthenticated.
+By default, queries are submitted as the logged-in user.
+The query command supports a `--no-auth` flag, which will submit the query without any credentials.

-This will result in any results which are only visible due to `visible_to` filtering disappearing from the results.
-Only "public" results will remain visible.
+Unauthenticated queries return only results for which which the `visible_to` field is set to `public`.

-On the example data, you should see a difference between
+Using the example data, you should see a different result set between

-    ./searchable-files '*' --extensions=sh
+    ./searchable-files query '*' --extensions=sh

 and

-    ./searchable-files '*' --extensions=sh --no-auth
+    ./searchable-files query '*' --extensions=sh --no-auth

 #### Dumping the Query

-Finally, if you want to inspect the query which the `searchable-files` command is generating instead of submitting it to the Search service, you can use `--dump-query` to write the query to standard out, as in
+If you want to inspect the query which the `searchable-files` command is generating instead of submitting the query, you can use `--dump-query` to write the query to standard out, as in

     ./searchable-files query "foo" --types=tar --dump-query